Table of Contents

 TAureliusDataset allows you to create fields mapped to properties that might not exist in the object.
 Thus, you can create a persistent field named "DogBreed", or you can change the base class of the dataset to TDog so that the default fields will include a field named "DogBreed".

 To allow this feature to work well, when such a field value is requested and the property does not exist in the object, TAureliusDataset will not raise any error.
 Instead, the field value will be null.
-Thus, if you are listing the objects in a DBGrid, for example, a column associated with field "DogBreed" will display the property value for objects of class TDog, but will be empty for objects of class TBird, for example.
+Thus, if you are listing the objects in a DBGrid, for example, a column associated with field "DogBreed" will display the property value for objects of class TDog, but will be empty for objects of class TBird.
 Please note that this behavior only happens when reading the field value.
 If you try to set the field value and the property does not exist, an error will be raised when the record is posted.
 If you don't change the field value, it will be ignored.

 Animals := Manager.FindAll<TAnimal>;